apache/nuttx/drivers/syslog/README.txt

       threads will go to the circular buffer and can be viewed using the NSH dmesg command.
 This optional is not useful in other scenarios.
     * CONFIG_RAMLOG_SYSLOG - Use the RAM logging device for the syslogging interface.
-If this feature is enabled (along with CONFIG_SYSLOG), then all debug output (only) will be re-directed to the circular buffer in RAM.
+If this feature is enabled, then all debug output (only) will be re-directed to the circular buffer in RAM.
 This RAM log can be viewed from NSH using the 'dmesg' command.
 NOTE:  Unlike the limited, generic character driver SYSLOG device, the RAMLOG *can* be used to capture debug output from interrupt level handlers.
     * CONFIG_RAMLOG_NPOLLWAITERS - The number of threads than can be waiting for this driver on poll().
 Default: 4